 Cooking meat at lower temperatures can help minimize the formation of HCAs and PAHs.
 Instead of grilling or frying at high heat, consider using methods such as baking, steaming, or slow cooking.
 These methods require lower temperatures and can help reduce the formation of carcinogens.

-See also How to cook calf liver and gravy
+See also How long to cook breaded pork chops in oven

 High-temperature cooking methods Lower-temperature cooking methods